 Certification may offer sonographers an employment advantage because employers generally view these credentials as a standard measure of professional standing.
 As of 2010, ARDMS did not have a recertification procedure but was evaluating proposals to implement one.

-According to Payscale.com, as of November 2014 entry-level sonographers earned a median wage of $25.00 per hour, and mid-level sonographers earned $29.00 per hour.
-The U.S. Bureau of Labor Statistics (BLS), reported that in 2012, most sonographers worked for private and public hospitals, while the rest were employed in physician's offices, outpatient clinics or other health care facilities (www.bls.gov).
+According to Payscale.com, as of July 2019 entry-level sonographers earned a median wage of $50,516, and mid-level sonographers earned $62,566.
+The U.S. Bureau of Labor Statistics (BLS), reported that in 2018 most sonographers worked for general medical and surgical hospitals, while the rest were employed in physician's offices, medical and diagnostic laboratories, outpatient clinics or employment services (www.bls.gov).